-Public Company Directorships:

-Aramark Holdings Corporation

-(2013-present)

-Park Hotels & Resorts Inc.

-(2017-present)

-Ruby Tuesday, Inc. (2002-present)

-J.C.
-Penney Company, Inc.

-(2013-2016)

-Saks Incorporated (1998-2013)
+Public Company Directorships: Aramark (2013-present) Park Hotels & Resorts Inc. (2017-present) Ruby Tuesday, Inc. (2002-2017) J.C.
+Penney Company, Inc. (2013-2016) Saks Incorporated (1998-2013) Age: 66 Independent Director since 2007

 Mr. Sadove became a founding partner of JW Levin Management Partners LLC, a private equity firm, in 2015.
 He has also served as Principal of Stephen Sadove and Associates, which provides consulting services to the retail industry, since 2013.
 Mr. Sadove served as Chairman and Chief Executive Officer of Saks Incorporated ("Saks") from 2007 until 2013.
 He joined Saks as Vice Chairman in 2002, served as Chief Operating Officer from 2004 to 2006 and was named Chief Executive Officer in 2006.
 Previously, Mr. Sadove worked for Bristol-Myers Squibb, which he joined in 1991 as President of Clairol in the United States.
-He later gained additional responsibility for the consumer businesses in Canada.
-Europe, the Middle East, Africa and Latin America.
+He later gained additional responsibility for the consumer businesses in Canada, Europe, the Middle East, Africa and Latin America.
 In 1996, he was named President of Bristol-Myers Squibb's worldwide beauty care business and was later named a senior vice president with additional responsibility for Mead Johnson Nutritionals.
 Mr. Sadove also serves as Chairman of the Board of Hamilton College.

-Business Operations-Significant operational leadership experience through service as Chief Executive Officer of Saks and as head of various operating divisions at Bristol-Myers Squibb and strong knowledge of business finance and financial statements through oversight of operating budgets at various companies and operating budgets and financial statements at Saks.
+Business Operations-Extensive operational leadership experience through service as Chief Executive Officer of Saks and as head of various operating divisions at Bristol-Myers Squibb, expertise in marketing through leadership roles at consumerfocused companies and strong knowledge of business finance and financial statements through oversight of operating budgets at various companies and operating budgets and financial statements at Saks.